bostonadam525/Databricks_DataScience_ML_NLP_GenAI/README.md

 2. Metastore assignment
    * Multiple metastores can be assigned to multiple workspaces in the Databricks environment.
    * This gives the architectural breakdown of catalog --> schema --> table access based on a Metastore (source: Databricks)
+   * User Groups can be assigned such as: Data Sci, Data eng, AI eng, etc...

 ![Screenshot (6)](https://github.com/user-attachments/assets/4cc28616-595f-4058-89c0-8e6b6f22c2f3)